Burlington Aleutian Train Car

 In 1952, Burlington rebuilt and modernized the car, installing air conditioning, self-contained electrical and hot water systems, and roller bearings, giving it a rebuilt weight of over 102 tons.

-The Museum of Transportation received the car in 1970.
+The National Museum of Transportation received the car in 1970.